Slow Decisions · Rework · Wasted Hours · Manager Bottlenecks · Missed Upside

 Forecast-to-actual delivery variance from bottlenecked routing.

-A VP cancels her deep work block three weeks in a row because every decision in her org still routes through her calendar.
-Her team is not underperforming.
-They are waiting in line.
-The bottleneck is not a person.
-It is the routing.
+A VP cancels her deep work block three weeks in a row because every decision in her organization still routes through her calendar.
+The visible problem may look like team underperformance, but the diagnostic question is whether work is waiting in one manager's queue because decision rights and routing have not been redesigned.

 Reported separately